Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh goes bob-sledding in a coffin.
-It's the only time he can get some private time on the snow fields to have his threesomes.
+Jayesh doesn't just bend space-time, he can turn it into a goddamn balloon animal.

-Updated on: [29/12/2025]
+Updated on: [30/12/2025]
 <!-- #jokeEnd -->